Nicolas Fatio de Duillier: Cultural references

 Two scholarly biographies of Isaac Newton published in the 20th century, Frank E. Manuel's A Portrait of Isaac Newton (1968) and Richard S. Westfall's Never at Rest (1980) considered at length the personal relationship between Fatio and Newton.
 Manuel and Westfall both suggested that there might have been a sentimental or sexual element to the attachment between both men, and that Newton's nervous breakdown in 1693 might have been connected with a rupture in that relationship.
 A similar interpretation appears in Michael White's popular biography Isaac Newton: The Last Sorcerer (1997).
-On the other hand, historian Scott Mandelbrote writes:
+Alternatively, historian Scott Mandelbrote writes: